containers/buildah/docs/buildah-run.1.md

 options, it will be dropped, regardless of the order in which the options were given.

-**--cni-config-dir**=*directory*

-Location of CNI configuration files which will dictate which plugins will be used to configure network interfaces and routing inside the running container, if the container will be run in its own network namespace, and networking is not disabled.

-**--cni-plugin-path**=*directory[:directory[:directory[...]]]*

-List of directories in which the CNI plugins which will be used for configuring network namespaces can be found.

 **--contextdir** *directory*

 Allows setting context directory for current RUN invocation.
 Specifying a context